-- Posted – The course has been articulated and applied to your academic record.
-This will be reflected on your transcript at this time.
+- Posted – The course has been articulated and applied to your academic record, and is reflected on your transcript.

-- Info Needed – In order for the course to be properly articulated, more information is needed such as the course syllabus and/or description.
-These must be submitted with a completed Course Description Review form to the Registrar’s Office.
+- INFO NEEDED – In order for the course to be properly articulated, more information is needed such as the course syllabus or catalog description.
+Students must submit the needed information, along with a completed Course Description Review form to the Registrar’s Office.

 Credits transfer to UMBC, not grades.
-Grades from coursework transferred in will not be included in GPA calculation.
+Grades from coursework transferred in will not be included in your overall GPA calculation.

 UMBC accepts physical education courses to satisfy the physical education requirement; however, the credits will not be calculated into the 120 Academic Credits graduation requirement and will not impact a student’s transfer credit limits.

 Maryland Community Colleges and ARTSYS

-Current and re-admitted students will not receive general education credit for community college courses equated to UMBC courses which are not designated as general education courses.
+Current and re-admitted students will not receive general education credit for Maryland Community College courses equated to UMBC courses that are not designated as satisfying the general education requirement.
 Please consult the University catalog for further information.

-Students who are considering studying abroad should not complete the general Verification of Transferability form.
-Study abroad students are provided with the appropriate transfer review forms when they obtain a pre-departure packet from the Study Abroad Coordinator in the Office of International Education Services.
+Students who are considering studying abroad should not complete the Verification of Transferability form.
+Instead, Study Abroad students will be provided with the appropriate transfer review forms when they obtain a pre-departure packet from the Study Abroad Coordinator in the Office of International Education Services.